aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/charts/get-chart-value-axis/_index.md

 url: /charts/value-axis/get/
 weight: 60
 keywords: Aspose.Cells, Chart Value Axis, REST API, Excel, Cloud SDK, Get Chart Value Axis
-description: "Aspose.Cells Cloud REST API – Retrieve the value axis of a chart in an Excel worksheet."
+description: "Aspose.Cells Cloud REST API - Retrieve the value axis of a chart in an Excel worksheet."
-ArticleTitle: "Get Chart Value Axis – Aspose.Cells Cloud REST API"
+ArticleTitle: "Get Chart Value Axis - Aspose.Cells Cloud REST API"
 ---

 This REST API retrieves the value axis of a chart.
+It is part of the **Aspose.Cells Cloud REST API** and works with Excel worksheets stored in the cloud.

+For related operations, see the **[Get Chart Category Axis](/charts/category-axis/get/)** endpoint.

 ## REST API